psychemedia/island-storynotes/carus-wilson/05-setting-the-scene.md

 |---|---|---|---|---|---|---|
 |Albany, Parkhurst | - | 1,524 | 92 | 24 / 12 | 520 / 333 | 14 ; 16 / 3 ; 975 / 385|

-A brief report in the *Hampshire Telegraph* of Saturday, 11th October, 1856, extimates the muster at the barracks at about 1300 men.
+A brief report in the *Hampshire Telegraph* of Saturday, 11th October, 1856, estimates the muster at the barracks at about 1300 men.

 ```{admonition} Hampshire Telegraph - Saturday 11 October 1856
 :class: dropdown